 Personal Injury Protection — also called PIP coverage — or Medical Payment Insurance Coverage — also called MedPay coverage — are supplemental insurance coverage options that can be purchased with your vehicle’s insurance coverage.

 This coverage is not required by South Carolina laws, but must be specifically requested and paid for as an addendum to your coverage.

 Usually, PIP or MedPay policies will cover up to $10,000 in medical expenses, depending on your unique policy terms.

 According to the South Carolina Department of Insurance, all vehicle owners must carry uninsured motorists coverage.

 When we pursue a personal injury claim against a negligent driver and are successful in our legal efforts, part of the settlement may include paying back your health insurance company for the medical expenses they paid.
 We will outline these details for you, so you know what to expect from the final settlement.

-If you have questions about your insurance coverage and which policy should be pursued for your medical expenses, contact our personal injury lawyers in Fort Mill at (803) 548-2468 to learn more about the best approach to getting the medical care you deserve while paying the minimum out of pocket costs.
+If you have questions about your insurance coverage and which policy should be pursued for your medical expenses, contact our personal injury lawyers in Greenville at (803) 548-2468 to learn more about the best approach to getting the medical care you deserve while paying the minimum out of pocket costs.